How Cocaine is Made: Origins, Additives, and Distribution

-Cocaine is derived from coca leaves, most commonly grown in Central and South America.
-The leaves are chemically treated and processed to be turned into the powdered white substance sold as cocaine.
+Cocaine is derived from coca leaves which are chemically treated and processed to become the powdered white substance sold as cocaine.
 However, the cocaine purchased by end users on the street often contains a variety of other harmful substances that they may not be aware of, and as little as 20% pure cocaine.
+These additives can lead to allergic reactions and in some cases overdose.

 Key takeaways:

 • One coca leaf contains 1% of cocaine.
-A coca leaf picker will be paid by ‘arroba’, a measurement of 11.5 kilos approx.
+A coca leaf picker will be paid per ‘arroba’, a measurement of approximately 11.5 kilos.
+It takes around 12 arrobas of coca leaves (138 kg) to make one kilo of coca paste.

 How is cocaine made?